lawrencegripper/azbrowse/docs/design/README.md

 The pattern for the container Service API Set is similar: a Kubernetes API node is added by the `AzureKubernetesServiceExpander` and when that is expanded the credentials to the Kubernetes cluster are retrieved and passed to an instance of the API Set.
 One difference is that the `ResourceType`s for the container service API Set are generated at runtime by querying the Kubernetes API (this allows the node expansion to accurately represent the cluster version as well as any other endpoints that are specific to the cluster)

 Issuing `PUT`/`DELETE` requests requires the same authentication as `GET` requests so the `SwaggerResourceExpander` also forwards these to the relevant API Set.
 (The metadata for the node contains the name of the API Set that returned it)

+### How are expanders called?

+`ExpandItemAllowDefaultExpander` in `internal/pkg/expanders/expander.go` handles calling the expanders.

+It does the following:
+1. Use `getRegisteredExpanders` to find all expanders
+1. Check which expanders are relevant for the `TreeNode` provided using `DoesExpand` on each expander
+1. Starts a go routine to call `Expand` asyncronously on each expander which indicated it could expand the item.
+Results are sent to a go Channel on completion as an `ExpanderResult` see `internal/pkg/expanders/types.go`
+1. A timeout is also started to ensure we don't block on a single expander while others have responded
+1. Responses are collected from all expanders, by pulling from the go Channel and returned
+1. If `AllowDefaultExpander: true` the `DefaultExpander` is used which attempts to make a `GET` request to the `TreeNodes`'s ID.
+See `internal/pkg/expanders/default.go`

 ## Key bindings